sakuli/sakuli/CONTRIBUTING.md

 a test or two.

 ### Pull Requests
-Pull requests are required for every contribution to Sakuli including contributions from maintainers and administrators.
+Pull requests are required for every contribution to Sakuli, including contributions from maintainers and administrators.
-Before you propose a pull request, please ensure, that the [definition of done](#definition-of-done) is fulfilled.
+Before you propose a pull request, please ensure that the [definition of done](#definition-of-done) is fulfilled.
 Please ensure that every pull request is linked to an issue.
-If you open a pull request without an existing issue, please open an issue as well, to point out the requirements for the change.
-That helps us to separate the functional discussion (issue) from the technical discussion (pull-request).
+If you open a pull request without an existing issue please open an issue as well, to point out the requirements for the change.
+This way we're separating the functional discussion (issue) from the technical discussion (pull-request).

 This helps us to reach several goals: